ChenXie-astro/DDRM/README.md

 ```

 It will run DDRM, create a best-fit model, and output posterior distributions of dust parameters (using mcmc).
+Note: depending on sampling and spectral coverage, it may take ~1 hour to run the curve_fit pipeline and >8 hours to run the mcmc pipeline on the personal laptop.

 Credits
 -------